 Since founding MBPR with her father in June 2018, she’s managed the community outreach, branding and media relations efforts for the Solid Waste Disposal Authority of the City of Huntsville’s new curbside recycling program, Recycling Alliance of North Alabama (RANA).
 She’s also managed media relations efforts for Amazon, Inc. during its efforts to obtain state and local incentives for a new regional headquarters in Nashville in the spring of 2019.
 Her day-to-day work includes consulting with clients on their communications goals and strategies, whether it’s an engineering firm working on a new project, navigating mergers and internal changes in organizations or assisting in a grand opening event.

 Brockman is a 2000 graduate of the University of Tennessee at Chattanooga.
 She has two children, Ella and Austin and is married to Brian, a Nashville Firefighter.
-She’s on the advisory board for Nashville Children’s Alliance and is a member of the Greenways for Nashville board.
+She’s on the advisory board for Nashville Children’s Alliance, a member of the Greenways for Nashville board and is a member of the PRSA Counselors Academy 2022 Executive Committee.
 A Nashville native, she enjoys being involved in her kids’ schools and extracurricular activities.

-Honor Garrett joined McNeely Brockman PR in May 2020.
-Prior to joining the team, Honor served as a Communications Intern at MP&F Strategic Communications and as an Account Assistant at The Callaway in Nashville.
-She has experience in brand development, copy writing, event planning, and digital and social marketing.
+Honor Garrett joined McNeely Brockman Public Relations as an Account Assistant in May 2020.
+In July 2021, Garrett was promoted to Assistant Account Executive, then to Account Executive in May 2022.
+Prior to joining the team, Honor served as a Communications Intern at MP&F Strategic Communications in Nashville, Tenn., and was an Account Assistant at The Callaway in Nashville as well.
+She also had a handful of other internships throughout her college career.
+Garrett has experience in brand development, copy writing, event planning, and digital and social marketing.

-Honor graduated from the University of Georgia in 2019 where she received a bachelor’s degree in Consumer Journalism with an emphasis in Advertising and a certificate in New Media Studies.
+Garrett graduated from the University of Georgia in 2019 where she received a bachelor’s degree in Consumer Journalism with an emphasis in Advertising and a certificate in New Media Studies.
+She is a current member of the Frist Museum’s Warhol Society and PRSA Nashville Chapter.